w1th4d/JarPlant-all-the-things/README.md

 How you do this depends on your scenario, but it could be through a compromized local artifact repository, by MITM, a custom rogue repository mirror, or whatever you fancy.

-Please don't break anything for the public.
+Please don't break the internet.